 Next, work out what you need to study – look at the different sections in the GAMSAT® Exam and read through those pesky pamphlets so you’re familiar with what the requirements are.
-Then start to plan out how you’re going to study.
+Then start to plan out how you’re going to study, and if you need help, you can download our free GAMSAT Study Syllabus.
 Make your plan realistic, so you’re looking after yourself but also giving yourself the best possible foundations for GAMSAT® Exam day.
 When I’m studying I like to set up a calendar or a journal, and start at the very last date – usually when the exam is, and work backwards.
 First put in reminders – ‘Exam Day in 1 week’, ‘1 month’ etc. Then schedule set times for study – say Sunday afternoons, one weeknight evening per week, with increasing frequency the closer you get to the exams – up to several hours every day!

 Once you’ve worked out how you’re going to study, you can get really specific with the details of your study sessions – this will help you set goals for your study, and avoid getting bogged down trying to work out which thing to prioritise.
 Make sure you’re planning on studying the best way for you.
 For example, I’m known for falling asleep while reading a textbook (just ask my housemates!), so that’s something I avoid when studying – I prefer more involving methods like videos and quizzes.
-For some handy general study tips check out Sarah’s blog.
 Don’t forget to pencil in some fun things for you to do – as a reward for a solid study session go to the beach, or have some quiet time reading your favourite book!

 - READ ALL OF THE THINGS